fahickman/asp8/README.md

     Specifies a location in either the current page or page 0 to jump to.
     ```
     JMP loop    ; jump to location "loop" if it is reachable
+    JPC 1       ; jump to word 1 in the current page if the carry flag is set
     ```
 * Indirect address:
     The specified memory location contains the address of the operand for the